Sam-Mucyo/music262/src/client/README.md

 The client uses two types of communication:

 1. **Client-Server Communication**: Uses gRPC to communicate with the central server

-   - Requests playlist information
-   - Loads audio data for songs
-   - Registers with the server
-   - Gets information about other connected clients

 2. **Peer-to-Peer Communication**: Uses gRPC for direct communication between clients
    - Synchronizes playback commands (play, pause, resume, stop)